maxhoesel-ansible/ansible-collection-proxmox/roles/pve/README.md

 - Which CPU governor to use for all CPU cores on each node
 - You can check which CPU governors are available for your CPU and driver by running `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors` on one of your nodes.
-  - The `intel_pstate` driver hands much of the CPU scaling off to the hardware and only supports two governors - `powersave` and `performance`.
-    See the [kernel docs](https://www.kernel.org/doc/html/v4.19/admin-guide/pm/intel_pstate.html) for more information.
+- If you have an AMD CPU (Zen2 or newer) with a new Kernel (6.5 or newer, PVE8) or have an Intel CPU (Sandy Bridge or newer):
+    - the system will use a hardware-backed scaling driver, either `intel_pstate` or `amd_pstate_(epp)`.
+    - You can set a preference with either `powersave` or `performance`
+- If you are on an older Kernel or have an older CPU:
-  - Older Intel CPUs under (`intel_cpufreq`) and AMD CPUs can use any [generic governor](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt).
+  - You can use any [generic governor](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt).
 - Proxmox defaults to `performance` due to potential [BSODs in Windows guests when running with variable frequency](https://forum.proxmox.com/threads/windows-7-x64-vms-crashing-randomly-during-process-termination.18238/#post-93273)
-  - `ondemand` and `schedutil` both scale CPU frequency dynamically and may improve power consumption.
+- More Information on the [Arch Wiki](https://wiki.archlinux.org/title/CPU_frequency_scaling#Scaling_drivers)
 - Default: `performance`.
-Set to `schedutil` if you want to save power and aware of the limitations mentioned above.
+To save power, set to `powersave` on modern systems with a hardware driver, or `schedutil` on systems without.

 ### PCIe Passthrough